 Whether you think this suite of AI changes is 'better' depends on the XCOM experience you want.
 A Better AI removes the safety catches that stop an entire map of enemies wandering into a battle at the same time.
 If you enjoy that level of challenge, you may also enjoy the other changes, which stops enemies from roaming about if they're safer where they are (that means fewer overwatches for your soldiers).
 Enemies will also shoot at panicked soldiers and get more creative when trying to get out of positions where they're flanked.
 One for XCOM experts.

-Perfect Information for XCOM 2 hasn't been updated for the expansion yet, but if you're looking for a UI update that gives you more information about the battlefield then Gotcha Again is a good stand-in.
+The version of the popular Perfect Information mod for War of the Chosen has some bugs and conflicts, but if you're looking for a UI update that gives you more information about the battlefield then Gotcha Again is a good stand-in.
 War of the Chosen now lets you see when your soldier will be in a flanking position when you press Alt, but Gotcha Again gives you more info about which enemies exactly will be in sight range before you make a move.
 The mod also adds indicators that let you know when you're about to move through an enemy's overwatch.
 Plus if you have revealed an enemy but not caught their attention yet, Gotcha will show you if a move you're making will alert them.

 Even More Backstories

 Even More Backstories introduces 77 backstories to fill out the biographies of new recruits.
 The pack includes 18 reaper backstories, 11 Skirmisher ones, 14 Templar, and 15 engineeer and scientist stories.
 It's a small aspect of the game to update, but it adds more flavour and personality to the rookies you're sending into danger every mission.